-A CORRECT answer to the question as to whether Christianity has been a success or a failure depends upon a proper understanding of what constitutes Christianity, and just what God intended it should accomplish in the earth.
+A correct answer to the question as to whether Christianity has been a success or a failure depends upon a proper understanding of what constitutes Christianity, and just what God intended it should accomplish in the earth.
 Christ is presented to us in the Bible as the Savior of the world; and the logical conclusion is that God had planned for the world to be converted to him, and thus to be saved from death.
-But nearly two thousand years have passed since Jesus came to the earth to die for mankind, and yet the world is still far from being converted.
+But nearly two thousand years have passed since Jesus came to earth to die for mankind, and yet the world is still far from being converted.
 Even nominal Christianity is rapidly losing ground, and whole nations are officially setting themselves against religion of every kind.
 Are we to judge from this that God's plan has failed?

-The disciples, in Jesus' day, based their hopes of the messianic kingdom upon the prophecies of the Old Testament, and their hopes were therefore, in the main, correct.
+The disciples, in Jesus' day, based their hopes of the Messianic kingdom upon the prophecies of the Old Testament.
+Their hopes were therefore, in the main, correct.
 What they failed to understand, to begin with, was that the time had not then come for the establishment of that kingdom.
-Just so with most professing Christians since then: their belief that God had planned the conversion of the world through Christ and the church is correct, but they have failed to see from the scriptures that this is not the age in which God purposed that this work should be accomplished.
+Just so with most professing Christians since then: their belief that God had planned the conversion of the world through Christ and the church is correct, but they have failed to see from the Scriptures that this is not the age in which God purposed that this work should be accomplished.

-Now, as the immediate disciples of Jesus failed to note from the prophecies that the Messiah must suffer and die as man's Redeemer before the promised kingdom blessings could come to the world, just so have professed Christians; failed to see from the Scriptures that the true church of Christ must suffer and die with him before she will have the privilege of sharing with him in the future kingdom work of converting and blessing the world of mankind.
+Now, as the immediate disciples of Jesus failed to note from the prophecies that the Messiah must suffer and die as man's Redeemer before the promised kingdom blessings could come to the world, just so have professed Christians failed to see from the Scriptures that the true church of Christ must suffer and die with him before she will have the privilege of sharing with him in the future kingdom work of converting and blessing the world of mankind.
 The Apostle Paul states this matter clearly, saying, "If children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us."-Rom.
-8:17,18 present mission of the church is not that of conquering the world for Jesus, but of following faithfully in his footsteps, even unto death.
+8:17,18

-The glory referred to here is evidently the glory of joint-heirship with Christ in his messianic kingdom.
-If those who attain to this glory must first of all suffer with him, then it means that the
+The glory referred to here is evidently the glory of joint-heirship with Christ in his Messianic kingdom.
+If those who attain to this glory must first of all suffer with him, then it means that the present mission of the church is not that of conquering the world for Jesus, but of following faithfully in his footsteps, even unto death.